-Gypsy, Traveller and Travelling Showpeople communities
+Gypsy, Traveller and Travelling Showpeople Communities

-- Planning permission for residential pitches will be granted for gypsy, traveller and travelling showpeople where the Council is satisfied that the following criteria are met: - a.
-Sites make efficient use of land without overcrowding. - b.
-Sites respect areas of high conservation or ecological value. - c.
-Sites do not compromise the purpose or function of the Green Belt. - d.
-Sites are accessible to local shops, services, schools and healthcare facilities, by walking, cycling and public transport. - e.
-Sites are acceptable in respect of vehicular access, parking and services. - f.
-Sites are not located in Flood Zones 2, 3a or 3b.
+- 1. Planning permission for residential pitches will be granted for gypsy, traveller and travelling showpeople where the Council is satisfied that the following criteria are met: - a.
+The proposal is responsive to a genuine need within the Borough. - b.
+Sites make efficient use of land without overcrowding. - c.
+Sites respect areas of high conservation or ecological value. - d.
+Sites do not harm the historic environment. - e.
+Sites do not compromise the purpose or function of the Green Belt and protects the rural and tranquil character of the open countryside. - f.
+Sites are accessible to local shops, services, schools and healthcare facilities, by walking, cycling and public transport. - g.
+Sites are acceptable in respect of vehicular access, parking and services. - h.
+Sites are not located in Flood Zones 2, 3a or 3b, and is not subject to a high risk of flooding from other sources